 - Payment Options

-The phenomenon of persons who struggle with both a mental health issue and substance abuse, or Dual Diagnosis is actually very common.
-When an addiction co-occurs with a psychological disorder, often the patient may not realize the existence of the mental issues due to the overwhelming dominance of the substance abuse and its specific behaviors.
-The reality is that alcohol and drug misuse is often complicated and exaggerated by existing mental health struggles such as depression, PTSD, or Bipolar Disorder.
-Many who struggle with mental health will look to self-medicate or reduce those symptoms by taking street drugs or consuming alcohol – which will accelerate the progression into addiction
+The term “dual diagnosis” is used to describe a person who struggles with both a mental health issue and substance abuse.
+When an addiction co-occurs with a psychological disorder, the patient may not realize the existence of the mental issues due to the overwhelming dominance of the substance abuse and its specific behaviors.
+The reality is that alcohol and drug misuse is often complicated and exaggerated by existing mental health struggles such as depression, PTSD, or bipolar disorder.
+Many who struggle with mental health will look to self-medicate or reduce those symptoms by taking street drugs or consuming alcohol – which will accelerate the progression into addiction.

 - Assessing persons whose substance abuse mimics a mental disorder such as Methamphetamine-induced psychosis